LEON SIMD-within-a-Register

 - By validating SWAR modules developed in VHDL against their functional models writted in C.

-- By validating LEON2 execution of the tracking loop, using the SWAR functional models in C or the actual SWAR modules in VHDL against desktop execution of the tracking loop using the SWAR functional models in C.
+By validating LEON2 and NOEL-V execution of the tracking loop, using the SWAR functional models in C or the actual SWAR modules in VHDL against desktop execution of the tracking loop using the SWAR functional models in C.

 Availability

 The SWAR unit IP core is provided in the form of a synthesizable VHDL code or FPGA netlist.
-It is available either separately or bundled together with the LEON2-FT processor.
-Deliverables include:
+It is available either separately or bundled together with the LEON2-FT processor or the NOEL-V processor.

 - VHDL-RTL code or gate-level netlist,